-M.D., M.S., PGY-3
+M.D., M.B.A., PGY-3

-"I grew up in Connecticut and went to the University of Pennsylvania for undergrad, majoring in Biological Basis of Behavior.
+I grew up in Connecticut and went to the University of Pennsylvania for undergrad, majoring in Biological Basis of Behavior.
 After college, I worked in a private practice specializing in pain management.
-I then completed a joint M.D./M.B.A. program at the NYU School of Medicine and NYU Stern School of Business, realizing that my passions are both in medicine and the health of communities.
-The primary care program at Cornell provides the support and flexibility to pursue my interests in patient care and healthcare innovation.
-When I'm not in the hospital, you can find me running along the Hudson, trying out a new restaurant or strolling around different NYC neighborhoods!"
+I then completed a joint MD/MBA program at New York University School of Medicine and New York University Stern School of Business, realizing that my passions are both in medicine and the health of communities.
+The Primary Care program at Cornell provides the support and flexibility to pursue my interests in patient care and healthcare innovation.
+When I'm not in the hospital, you can find me running along the Hudson, trying out a new restaurant or strolling around different NYC neighborhoods!

-"I grew up in Bayonne, New Jersey with three brothers, two sisters and an American bulldog!
+I grew up in Bayonne, New Jersey with three brothers, two sisters, and an American bulldog!
 There was never a dull moment, and I loved the excitement.
-I moved away for a short while to complete my undergraduate degree in psychology and cognitive science at Georgetown University in Washington, D.C.
+I moved away for a short while to complete my undergraduate degree in psychology and cognitive science at Georgetown University in Washington, DC.
 I had an amazing time there, but decided to come back home for medical school where I obtained my degree from Robert Wood Johnson Medical School in New Jersey.
 There, I became interested in the psychosocial aspects of medicine.
-I knew I wanted to pursue primary care and practice the philosophy of caring for an individual’s body, mind and spirit.
+I knew I wanted to pursue primary care and practice the philosophy of caring for an individual’s body, mind, and spirit.
 I also wanted to stay close to home for residency.
 New York City was where I wanted to be- the city that never sleeps!
 Specifically, the Primary Care program at Cornell felt like a second home to me.
 It has fostered my interest in geriatrics and opened doors to explore other interests as well.
-I am privileged to be receiving such excellent training, and have wonderful resources at my fingertips to pursue innovations in primary care."
+I am privileged to be receiving such excellent training and have wonderful resources at my fingertips to pursue innovations in primary care.

-"I am originally from Rehoboth, Mass., a small town about 15 minutes outside of Providence, R. I. I attended Lehigh University for undergrad, and New York Medical College for medical school.
-I am interested in medical education, and in the future I see myself working in the inpatient and outpatient worlds at an academic medical center.
-Besides saving lives, my hobbies include rock climbing, playing frisbee, cooking, reading, exploring the NYC dining scene, shopping at farmers markets, and recycling.
+I am originally from Rehoboth, MA which is a small town about 15 minutes outside of Providence, RI.
+I attended Lehigh University for undergrad and New York Medical College for medical school.
+I am interested in medical education and in the future I see myself working in the inpatient and outpatient worlds at an academic medical center.
+Besides saving lives my hobbies include rock climbing, playing frisbee, cooking, reading, exploring the NYC dining scene, shopping at farmers markets, and recycling.
 I am really enjoying my time here at Cornell, especially as a member of the Primary Care track.
-We have an awesome group of faculty leading us, and I continue to be more and more impressed by my colleagues' knowledge and achievements as I learn more about them.
-I look forward to seeing you on interview day!"
+We have an awesome group of faculty leading us and I continue to be more and more impressed by my colleagues' knowledge and achievements as I learn more about them.
+Looking forward to seeing you on interview day!

-M.D., M.P.H., PGY-1
+M.D., M.P.H., PGY-2

-"I was born in Russia, grew up in western Massachusetts, and studied public health at the University of Pennsylvania as an undergraduate.
-I spent a year working at a community health center and studying Spanish in Guatemala, before going to the Icahn School of Medicine at Mount Sinai.
+I was born in Russia, grew up in western Massachusetts, and studied public health at the University of Pennsylvania as an undergraduate.
+I spent a year working at a community health center and studying Spanish in Guatemala before going to the Icahn School of Medicine at Mount Sinai.
 At Sinai, I was involved with the student-run free clinic and the Visiting Doctors program.
-Besides practicing clinically, I am interested in improving the delivery of quality primary care to underserved populations.
-Cornell's Primary Care track provides a rare combination of a strong inpatient program and rigorous primary care curriculum with an incredibly supportive group of colleagues.
+In addition to practicing primary care, I am interested in improving the delivery of high-quality primary care to underserved populations.
+Cornell's Primary Care track provides a rare combination of a strong inpatient program and rigorous primary care curriculum with an incredibly supportive program leadership and great group of colleagues.
 I am grateful to be working with a very diverse patient population and to have the many resources and opportunities that working in New York City provides.
-In my free time, I love to exercise, lounge in one of the city's parks, have board game nights, and explore the many art museums."
+In my free time, I love to exercise, have board game nights, spend time outside, and explore the city.

-"Hi everyone!
-I am originally from Bujumbura, Burundi in East Africa - coming to America at the age of two with my family as Tutsi refugees.
-The majority of my childhood was spent in Pine Bluff, Arkansas, with my high school years spent at Deerfield Academy, in Massachusetts.
-I attended college at Pomona College in Claremont, California, and Medical School at Meharry Medical College in Nashville, Tennessee.
+Hi everyone!
+I am originally from Bujumbura, Burundi in East Africa, coming to America at the age of two with my family as Tutsi refugees.
+The majority of my childhood was spent in Pine Bluff, Arkansas with my high school years spent at Deerfield Academy, in Massachusetts.
+I attended college at Pomona College, in Claremont, CA and medical school at Meharry Medical College in Nashville, TN.
 I am interested in delivering quality medical care to underserved populations here and abroad.
-I have career interests in global health and HIV medicine.
-I'm excited to be with Cornell’s Primary Care Track in New York City, with its breadth of patient population and global culture.
-In my free time, I love eating mangos and painting!
-Feel free to ask me any questions!"
+I have career interests in Health Disparities and Health Equity.
+I'm excited to be with Cornell’s Primary Care Track in New York City with its breadth of patient population and global culture.
+In my free time, I love eating mangoes and painting!
+Feel free to ask me any questions!

-"I grew up in Rye, New York, which is in the suburbs of New York City.
-As an undergraduate at Yale, I majored in economics, in addition to completing my pre-med requirements.
-After graduation, I worked as an investment banking analyst at Morgan Stanley, in the Healthcare Group.
-Although I enjoyed working with large healthcare companies and learning about the finance side of medicine, it soon became clear that I was more interested in working directly with patients.
+I grew up in Rye, New York, which is in the suburbs of New York City.
+As an undergraduate at Yale, I majored in economics in addition to completing my pre-med requirements.
+After graduation, I worked as an investment banking analyst at Morgan Stanley in the Healthcare Group.
+Although I enjoyed the working with large healthcare companies and learning about the finance-side of medicine, it soon became clear that I was more interested in working directly with patients.
 After taking some time to do clinical research in the pulmonary department at UCLA, I started medical school at New York University School of Medicine.
 Although I am still exploring what I want to do in the future, I am very interested in studying healthcare systems and costs, as well as general preventive medicine and geriatric medicine.
-There were many reasons why I was excited to join the Primary Care program at Cornell, but for me the most important was the camaraderie I observed between the residents and the faculty in this closely-knit program."
+There were many reasons why I was excited to join the Primary Care program at Cornell, but for me the most important was the camaraderie I observed between the residents and the faculty in this closely-knit program.